vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

   * This must point to a [package repository OCI bundle](https://carvel.dev/kapp-controller/docs/latest/package-authoring/#creating-a-package-repository).
 * `${NS}` is the Kubernetes namespace to deploy the repository into.
-  * This is the namespace packages will be discoverable within.
-It does not define the target namespace software is eventually run within.
+  * This is the namespace packages will be discoverable within. **It does not define the target namespace software is eventually run within**.
+This is typically defined as configuration to the package.
+  * To make packages available globally in the cluster, use `tanzu-package-repo-global` as namespace.
   * If you'd like to create the namespace as part of the command, append `--create-namespace`.

 #### Example(s)

+1. Installing the Tanzu Community Edition package repository globally.
+   This will make all the packages in the repository available in every namespace:

+    ```sh
+    tanzu package repository add tce-repo \
+      --url projects.registry.vmware.com/tce/main:stable \
+      --namespace tanzu-package-repo-global
+    ```

-1. Installing the Tanzu Community Edition package repository to the `default`
+1. Installing the Tanzu Community Edition package repository to the `default` namespace.
-namespace:
+   This will make all the packages in the repository available only in the `default` namespace:

     ```sh
     tanzu package repository add tce-repo \